T.T. Wentworth: Exalted Cyclops of KKK

 “T. T. Wentworth, Jr.’s association with the Ku Klux Klan has long been an open secret,” writes Garner in his footnotes.
 “I was first told of this association in the mid-1980s by the late Norman Simons, the first curator of the T. T. Wentworth, Jr. Florida State Museum, in relation to a collection of Klan robes and associated materials found by workmen renovating a historic meeting hall.
 These Klan items were placed in the collections of what has since become the UWF Historic Trust.”

 Garner also points out the past of W.D.
-Chipley that we covered last month.
+Chipley we covered last month.
 Read “Chipley: The Man Behind the Monument.”

 Read Garner’s Confederate Monument Staff Report.